amnesiiac/amnesiiac.github.io/_posts/2023-10-05-linux-blocking-io.md

                                                             6.proc A giveup cpu,
                                                             kernel dispatch proc B
 ```

-3) softirq module: the workflow when data arrived at nic
+3 softirq module: the workflow when data arrived at nic
+a softirq is a software interrupt request in the kernel. it is a way for the kernel to defer works
+which can be delayed without causing problems, and it's a way to improve kernel performance as this
+free up the main kernel thread, let it focus on user-space applications.

+softirqs are implemented using a special type of kernel thread called a softirqd.
+the softirqd thread runs at lower priority than the main kernel thread, so it does not interfere with
+the processing of user-space applications.

+softirqs are used for tasks such as network packet processing, disk I/O, and timer management.

 ```txt
            ┌─────────────────────────────────────────────────────────┐
            │ [runtime of process A in kernel model]                  │